AutonomicPerfectionist/mrlpy/README.md

 and is capable of creating and registering services written in native Python.
 In addition to this, MrlPy is also capable of interpreting scripts written for MRL's Jython interpreter.

+## Dependencies and Requirements
+MrlPy currently depends on requests and websocket-client.
+It also requires Python 3, and has only been tested under Ubuntu, versions 18.04, 20.04, and 22.04.

 ## APIs
 MrlPy contains three different API tiers: the Command API, the Service API, and the Compatibility API.